Phyzch/LW_code_dimer/README.md

 ![](/home/phyzch/CLionProjects/LW_code_dimer/note_fig/PNG%20image.png)

 ![](/home/phyzch/CLionProjects/LW_code_dimer/note_fig/PNG%20image1.png)

 We use MPI to speed up matrix array multiplication.

-We divide wave function $\psi$ into different part and store in different processes.
+We divide wave function $\psi$ into different parts and store in different processes.

 $d\psi = \psi(t+dt) - \psi = dt \times (H \psi)$

 We know Hamiltonian $H$ as a matrix may have component : $H(m,n)\neq 0$ , and element $m,n$ belong to different process

-Hamiltonian matrix $H$ is shared in different processes.
+wave function $\psi$ is shared in different processes.

 For process $p_n$, it has array of $\psi$ from index $n_{1} \sim n_{N}$ , if we have $H(n_{j},m)$ where $n_{j} \in [n_{1} , n_{N}]$ but $m \not \in [n_{1} , n_{N}]$ .